Top 5 Michael B. Jordan Movies: The Best Films Featuring ‘People’s’ Sexiest Man Alive Of 2020

 Furthering Jordan’s penchant for roles based on true events, Fruitvale Station shows the events leading up to the shooting death of African-American man Oscar Grant III (portrayed by Jordan) at the hands of police.
 Grant was shot in the back in 2009 while being detained by Bay Area Regional Transport police in Oakland, California.
 Footage of the events was caught on video and went viral, leading to regional unrest.
 Officer Johannes Mehserle, whose name was changed for the film, was convicted of involuntary manslaughter in Grant’s death.

-Fruitvale Station performed well on the film festival circuit and garnered director Ryan Coogler much acclaim for his debut film.
+Fruitvale Station performed well on the film festival circuit and garnered director Ryan Coogler much acclaim for his debut.
 Jordan’s performance as the troubled young man was praised for its authenticity.

 “Jordan doesn’t beg for our sympathy and is all the more magnetic as a result,” said Charlotte O’Sullivan of the London Evening Standard.